lana-20/appium-element-discovery/README.md

     finally:
         driver.quit()

-What we want to do is print out the page source instead:
+What we want to do is print out the page source:

     print(driver.page_source)